Charmaine-Burrus/teach-smart-spring-backend/README.md

 # teach-smart
  Web application for teachers to analyze & visualize Google Classroom assessment data.

-## Take a Look!
+This application works in conjunction with teachsmart-assignment-microservice and teachsmart-react-frontend.

 #### About Us
 ![](src/main/resources/static/images/github-screenshots/TeachSmartAboutUs.PNG)

+## Take a Look!
 #### Sign Up or Sign In
 ![](src/main/resources/static/images/github-screenshots/SignInGif.gif)